therealrinku/robonotes/README.md

 ## Features

-✨ Take notes with easy to use and clutter free User Interface
+✨ Take notes with easy to use and clutter free user interface

 ✨ Powerful search functionality to quickly find what you're looking for